Monthly Archives: August 2012

 Some vegetarians find it difficult to give up cheese even though some know it’s not the best food to consume.
 Cheese is very high in calories and fat.
 To that, add sodium and cholesterol.
 Cheese may taste good, but like all animal products, there is no reason to eat it when you have healthy alternatives. […]

-I love these because they’re so satisfying and quick to make.
+This lettuce wrap salad is satisfying and quick to make.
+The three different sauces to serve with these leafy wraps makes them extra tasty.
 Recipe contributed by Mimi Kirk, from Live Raw: Raw Food Recipes for Good Health and Timeless Beauty (Skyhorse Publishing, 2011).
 Photo by Mike Mendell.
+Reprinted by permission.